 The University of the Pacific offers a range of services to support physical and emotional health for students, staff and faculty.
-While these services are for women and men alike, we note them here since they can be useful resources when dealing with health and wellness issues specific to women.
+While these services are inclusive to all genders, we note them here since they can be useful resources when dealing with health and wellness issues specific to women.

 PacWell - 8 Dimensions of Wellness